gruntwork-io/gruntwork-installer/README.md

 are only executed by the very last line of the script.
 Therefore, if the script doesn't fully download, the worst that'll happen when you execute it is a harmless syntax error.

+## TODO

+1. Add support for a `--version` flag to `bootstrap-gruntwork-installer.sh` and `gruntwork-install`.
+1. Configure a CI build to automatically set the `--version` flag for each release.
+1. Add automated tests for this repo.